Secondary Qualitative Data Collection Services

 The data those have been collected already and readily available from other sources are called as secondary data.
 When compared to primary data, these secondary data are cheaper and more quickly obtainable.
-Usually, desk-based research is used to collect secondary data.
-After arriving at the secondary data, the researcher should examine the validity and reliability.
+Usually, desk-based research is used to collect qualitative secondary data collection.
+After arriving at the secondary data collection, the researcher should examine the validity and reliability.
 Thus, the researcher should consider the secondary data which is highly valid and well-referenced in academic articles (Creswell, 2003).

 Types of secondary data

-Secondary data is categorised into internal (from the organization which is under observation) data which is routinely supplied by management and external (from outside the organization) data which is obtained from various resources such as internet, journals, books, directories, Non-governmental statistical data and Census data.
+Secondary data is categorised into internal (from the organization which is under observation) data which is routinely supplied by management and external (from outside the organization) data which is obtained from various sources such as internet, journals, books, directories, Non-governmental statistical data, and Census data.
+This process is known as secondary qualitative data collection.

 Figure 1.
 Types of Secondary data (Source: http://www.ilo.org)